House Arrest

 Excerpt from House Arrest

 From the outside, the house looked the same as always: imposing, self-confident, shamelessly claiming its share from a city that’s not big on giving.
-He looked for signs of change, but he only found them in the neighbors’ houses, which seemed to be shooting contemptuous glances at his parents’ house.
+He looked for signs of change, but he found them only in the neighbors’ houses, which seemed to be shooting contemptuous glances at his parents’ house.
 The house on the right, 9 Elharizi, which had always been taller than Ben-Ami and Elisheva’s, now appeared to be gloating, holding itself aloft as if it had rightfully earned its stature.
 The house on the left, number 5, seemed to be flaunting its piousness, as if it was finally proving itself to its more glamorous neighbor.

 For the first time in his life, Barak wished that his childhood home could camouflage itself, could bow its head and be absorbed into the quaint little street.
 But the street was so narrow that living there felt like a tremendous achievement, as if someone had hand-picked all the residents, and each house was so unique, so proud, that the very notion that it might feel ashamed of itself was inconceivable.